 PAVmed Selects bioaccess™ as CRO in Colombia for the First-in-Human Study of its PortIO Medical Device

-[ORLANDO, FL., January 24, 2019] — PAVmed Inc. (Nasdaq:PAVM), is a highly-differentiated, multi-product medical device company employing a unique and proven business model designed to advance products from concept to commercialization much more rapidly and with significantly less capital than the typical medical device company.
-PAVmed has selected bioaccess.™ as its contract research organization (CRO) for the first-in-human (FIH) clinical trial of its PortIO medical device.
-The clinical trial will likely be conducted at a leading hospital in Barranquilla, Colombia.
+[ORLANDO, FL., October 28, 2019] — PAVmed Inc. (Nasdaq:PAVM), is a highly-differentiated, multi-product medical device company employing a unique and proven business model designed to advance products from concept to commercialization much more rapidly and with significantly less capital than the typical medical device company.
+PAVmed has selected bioaccess™ as its contract research organization (CRO) for the first-in-human (FIH) clinical trial of its PortIO medical device.
+The clinical trial will likely be conducted at a leading hospital in Bogota, D.C., Colombia.

-bioaccess.™ will assist PAVmed to obtain Cirulaser’s research and ethics committee approval for its planned PortIO’s first-in-human trial. bioaccess.™ will also handle the regulatory submission to help PAVmed obtain Ministry of Health (INVIMA) approval in Colombia; along with the importation of the investigational devices, project management, study monitoring, and other necessary activities to ensure a successful trial.
-No specific time frame is being announced for the approvals, however, the companies expect to have all necessary approvals and paperwork in place to begin recruiting patients by the first quarter of 2019.
+bioaccess™ will assist PAVmed to obtain research and ethics committee approval for its planned PortIO’s first-in-human trial. bioaccess™ will also handle the regulatory submission to help PAVmed obtain Ministry of Health (INVIMA) approval in Colombia; along with the importation of the investigational devices, project management, study monitoring, and other necessary activities to ensure a successful trial.
+No specific time frame is being announced for the approvals, however, the companies expect to have all necessary approvals and paperwork in place to begin recruiting patients by the first quarter of 2020.

 PAVmed develops and commercializes innovative medical device products that the company believes address unmet clinical needs, have attractive regulatory pathways, and encompass a broad spectrum of clinical areas.
 PAVmed focuses on high-margin, single-use, interventional products which provide less invasive, safer, and more cost effective solutions for clinicians and their patients.
 The company seeks to expand its pipeline through creative engagements with clinicians, innovators, and leading medical centers.